 Remodeling Project Warranty

 At KRB we off a one-year limited warranty on the remodeling projects we complete.
 Because we are a full-service kitchen and bath remodeling contractor, providing all the materials and labor to complete your project, we will warranty your project and the materials we provide for one full year with a labor and materials warranty.
-If you have any challenges or questions about your project after we leave just let us know.
+If you have any challenges or questions about your project after we leave, please let us know.

 NOTE: Many of the materials and products we sell have manufacturer warranties that go beyond the first year.